seanpm2001/Carbon-Design-System_IBM-Cloud/.github/ISSUE_TEMPLATE/feature_request.md

 about: Do you have a new feature or enhancement you would like to see?
 Open a feature request and let us know!
 title: ''
-labels: 'Contribution Proposal: Submitted' 'Enhancement' 'Q1'
+labels: ['Contribution Proposal: Submitted', 'Enhancement', 'Q1']
 assignees: ''

 ---